nitin1280/TODOLIST/README.md

 - Remove todos
 - Edit todos
 - Mark todos as complete or incomplete
+- Local storage is used to save tasks.

 ## Usage
    Open the application and navigate to the main page.